haskell-unordered-containers/unordered-containers/docs/developer-guide.md

 compiled time constant (i.e. 4).
 In general a larger /B/ improves lookup performance (shallower tree) but hurts modification (large nodes to copy when updating the spine of the tree).

+`Full` is just an optimized version of `BitmapIndexed` that allows us faster indexing, faster copying on modification (given that its size is statically know), and lower memory use.